Manfi21/rpi-BabyCam/README.md

 ```
 tar xzvf mediamtx_v1.9.0_linux_arm64v8.tar.tar.gz
 ```
+### MediaMTX config
+**If you want to add Audio to the Stream please follow [Install Audio](#install-mediamtx-audio).**
 - Edit the yml file so it uses the Pi camera
 ```
 nano mediamtx.yml
 ```
-- Scroll to the bottom of the file, replace the following lines of code at the end of the file
+- Scroll to the bottom of the file, replace the following lines of code at the end of the file.
 ```
 paths:
   # example: